gatsbyjs/gatsby/text/0010-gatsby-docs-localization.md

 When accepted, a script should:

-* Create a new folder in the repo (e.g. `/translations/es`) with a template README and style guide
+* Create a new repository `gatsby-[code]`
-* Edit `CODEOWNERS.md` adding the proposed maintainers (either directly or through creating a new team to the Gatsby org)
+* Create `CODEOWNERS` adding the proposed maintainers (either directly or through creating a new team to the Gatsby org)
-* Create a new issue for tracking translation progress, and a new label (e.g. `translation-es`).
+* Create a new issue for tracking translation progress

-The script should *not* copy over any files from the `/docs` directory.
-This should be done as contributors make new translations and to prevent the repo from becoming bloated with copies.

 ### Organizing work

-Each supported language should have its own GitHub label (for example `translation-es`) for all changes made to a file in its directory, so that it will be easy to search for issues relating to the language.

 Each language will have a "progress tracking issue" with the prioritized list of pages to translate, much like [React](https://github.com/reactjs/id.reactjs.org/issues/1).
 Unlike React, the issue should ideally be automated (similar to [Renovate](https://github.com/gatsbyjs/gatsby/issues/16840)).